 While sailing south through the historic Greenland Sea, you’ll learn about the wildlife and history of Greenland, your next stop.
 On deck you’ll learn to identify seabirds on the wing.
 Take in a lecture, share your photos, sip an icy cocktail in the bar or watch a movie; there are many things to do during your time at sea.

 During your tour of Greenland’s remote eastern coast, you’ll enjoy Zodiac cruises and shore visits to several remote locations.
 Visit the remains of ancient Thule settlements, and keep an eye out for grazing musk ox; 40% of the world’s population live here.
 Finally, you will sail through spectacular Scoresbysund, the birthplace of many icebergs and, some say, the most beautiful fjord system in the world.

 At sea, the Denmark Strait is your southward pathway east towards Iceland.
 Your Expedition Team will keep you informed and entertained with presentations about the history of exploration in the Arctic and the seabirds that you’ll inevitably see soaring above your ship.

-You’ll disembark in Akureyri, and transfer to your waiting charter flight to Reykjavik, Iceland’s capital, at the end of your journey.
+You’ll disembark in Reykjavik, Iceland’s capital, at the end of your journey.
 If you have booked post-expedition accommodation, we provide a transfer to a central downtown location.
 Optional touring in Iceland is available on a customized basis.
 We’re happy to discuss your plans with you to design a perfect program.

 - Accommodations in chosen cabin category with daily housekeeping